A startup using a new tech to make hydrogen extracts cash from Bill Gates’ climate tech fund – TechCrunch

 The German chemicals giant BASF has been developing its own flavor of methane pyrolysis for nearly a decade and has begun building test facilities to scale up production of its own clean hydrogen.

-And yesterday, two other big European corporations are also joining the hydrogen production game as the French chemicals company Air Liquide announced a joint venture with Siemens Energy to work on hydrogen production.
+Two other big European corporations are also joining the hydrogen production game as the French chemicals company Air Liquide announced a joint venture with Siemens Energy to work on hydrogen production.

 Jones acknowledges that the company’s technology is only a stopgap solution… for now.
 In the future, as the world moves to renewable natural gas production from waste, he envisions the potential of a potentially circular hydrogen economy.